-Putting together a list of our favorite roosters is quite daunting!
+Putting together a list of our favorite rooster breeds is quite daunting!

 When choosing a rooster, you need to remember that their primary job is procreation and guarding the flock.
 Many do not enjoy being cuddled or even picked up – this is their nature, not a fault.